varunagrwl96/beam-health-mvp/README.md

 - **Backend:** Python, FastAPI
 - **Frontend:** HTML, CSS, Vanilla JavaScript
 - **Data Storage:** JSON files (no database)

-FastAPI was chosen for its rapid development speed, clear API contracts, and built-in interactive documentation.

 ---

 ## How to Run